igorlfs/nvim-dap-view/README.md

 They can be used to override buffer and window options set by `nvim-dap-view`.

-Since `nvim-dap-view` uses the REPL provided by `nvim-dap`, the `dap-repl` filetype is also used by `nvim-dap-view`. **If you wish to consitently override the plugin's behavior, be sure to also include the `dap-repl` filetype** in your autocommand.
+If the REPL is enabled, the `dap-repl` filetype (which is set by `nvim-dap`) is also used. **If you wish to consitently override the plugin's behavior, be sure to also include the `dap-repl` filetype** in your autocommand.

 <details>
     <summary>Example autocommand</summary>